You can report this image for abusive, violent or sexual content,

 Learn more about education-related issues in the recap of this chat on improving the K-12 system. www.thestar.com Our education expert and Star columnist Christopher Hume discussed how the education system can be improved to be more inclusive

 What's next for the city?
-Christopher Hume debated the topic with readers. www.thestar.com Let’s look into the future for our next Big Ideas live chat on Tuesday, June 10 at 1 p.m.
-What is Toronto going to be like in 2050?
+Christopher Hume debated the topic with readers. www.thestar.com We caught a glimpse into the future during our Big Ideas live chat on Tuesday, June 10.
+What will Toronto be like in 2050?
 What will the city’s transit, governance and housing look like decades from now?

 Imagine a new neighbourhood springing up above the tracks leading to and from Union Station... www.thestar.com Urban design professor David Lieberman suggests that by leasing air rights above the tracks that divide downtown, Toronto could better integrate them into the fabric of the city.